 This is very important since most people do not pay much attention to the type of sunscreen they use.
-Every year tonnes of sunscreen from tourists all over the world washes into the ocean, altering the chemistry of the water.
+Every year tons of sunscreen from tourists all over the world washes into the ocean, altering the chemistry of the water.
 It can cause a viral infection in corals, for which they have no natural defenses and they end up eventually dying over time.

 One thing you can do to help the planet next time you visit any coastal area -especially near coral reefs- is to avoid using sunscreen that contains oxybenzone.
 There are many biodegradable sunscreens available on the market, and they really do make a difference.
 It’s always good to buy it before arriving at your destination since it’s likely any sunscreen sold there will contain oxybenzone.